SzigetiJ/biguint/README.md

 The `configure` script supports different build profiles: it generates the outputs (Makefiles) in the current working directory;
-and the generated Makefiles will put their output in their container directory.
+and executing `make` with the generated Makefiles will put their output in the container directory of the given Makefiles.
-Well, except for `make install`.
+Well, except for `make install`, of course.

-You can create, e.g., a Debug and a Release profile within the base directory of the project:
+You can create, e.g., a **Debug** and a **Release** profile within the base directory of the project:

 ```sh
 mkdir Debug